midtown-ai/mkdocs-www/docs/glossary/s.md

 ## Skorch Python Module

- ~ scikit learn that wrap s pytorch.
+ ~ scikit learn that wraps PyTorch.
+Used for [hyperparameter optimization (HPO)]

- Pytorch objects can be passed as parameters to scikit!
+ PyTorch objects can be passed as parameters to scikit!

 ```python
 from skorch import NeuralNetRegressor